whiskishivers/wxbot/README.md

   * discord.py

 ## Features
-- Updates alert channel every 5 minutes, or every minute during extreme weather.
+- Updates your specified alert channel every 5 minutes, or every minute during extreme weather.
-- Posts alerts with moderate, severe, extreme, or unknown severity.
+- Posts all active alerts including test messages.
   - Alerts of immediate urgency contain the full description.
   - Other alerts contain a summary headline and a list of affected zones in your filter.
+  - Severe alerts are colored yellow.
+Extreme alerts are colored red.
-- Alerts can be filtered using zone identifiers or GPS coordinates.
+- Alerts can be filtered using forecast zone IDs or GPS coordinates.
-- Expired alert messages are automatically handled.
+- Expired or canceled alert messages are automatically handled.

 ## Setup
 1. Make a `TOKEN` environment variable that contains your discord API token.